Tskit for phylogenetics#

 Multiple trees#

-Where tskit really shines is when the ancestry of your dataset cannot be adequately represented by a single tree.
+Tskit is particularly useful when the ancestry of your dataset cannot be adequately represented by a single tree.
 This is a pervasive issue in genomes (even from different species) that have undergone recombination in the past.
 The resulting series of local trees along a genome are highly correlated (see Concepts).

 Instead of storing each tree along a genome separately, tskit records the genomic coordinates of each edge, which leads to enormous efficiencies in storage and analysis.
 As a basic demonstration, we can repeat the edge removal example above, but only remove the ancestral link above node 4 for the first half of the genome.